 Environment variables (also called global variables), are variables that are available in all shells that Bash uses when performing tasks and interpreting commands.
 They are automatically recreated by the system when a new shell is opened.

-Some examples of environment variables are the PATH
+Some examples of environment variables are the PATH, HOME, HISTSIZE and SHELL variables.

 Below is an example of how to display the value of a variable, using two different commands: